j-lepard/Understanding_Used_Car_Prices/README.md

     - Export data and model(s) to Tableau.
 #### Step 5
 - Presentation of Tableau dashboards and tools:
+- (This is the Midterm.twbx in the parent folder)
   - Explain our EDA process.
+  - Provide a tool for our clients, the used car sellers, to understand the distribution of price by categories
   - Describe our outlier procedure and insights.
   - Show the different transformations for quantitative attributes.
   - Show the scatter plots to depict the relationship between the Y and X values.
   - Show a correlation matrix of the model values.
+  - Show the difference between Y and Log of Y
-  - Deliver a tool that allows 'a used car seller' to assess a car based on the predictor variables in the model.
+  - Deliver a tool that allows 'a used car seller' to assess a car based on the predictor variables in the model
+- (This is the Regression_chart.twbx in the parent folder)
+- To explain the model's coeficients and ability in non technical detail

 ### <br>Project Development